gemini-testing/hermione-skip-runner/README.md

     plugins: {
         'skip-runner': {
-          enabled: false # in most cases you pobably want skipped tests to be actually skipped }
+          enabled: false # in most cases you pobably whant skipped tests to be actually skipped }
     },